borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 				* Sounding phase of this ISTA
 				* Sounding phase of the I2R NDPs received from other ISTAs
 			* TOA of R2I NDP
-			* Timestamp field has 32-bit long
+			* Timestamp field has 32-bit long, unit 16 ps
 		* Type 10: PSTOA
 			* PS-TOA timestamp of the R2I NDP that the ISTA received from the RSTA
 			* PS-TOAs for the I2R NDPs received from other ISTAs participating in the passive TB ranging
-	* More subfield
-		* 1: if it has more timestamps ready to report but does not have space in its allocated resources by the RSTA for ISTA Passive TB Ranging Measurement Report frame.
+			* Timestamp field has 32-bit long, unit 16 ps

 Step 4
 RSTA sends the Primary RSTA Broadcast Passive TB Ranging Measurement Report frames